KimNikita/CookingSimulatorVR/README.md

 ## About

-This branch contains source code and setup file (.apk) of game for android (version > 7).
-Use only with GearVR helmet.
+This branch contains source code and setup file (<missing type>) of game for oculus-quest 2.

 ## Installation

-Clone repository and copy .apk file on your mobile phone.
-Then install by clicking on .apk file.
+Clone repository and <do something>.

 ## Documentation links